Updated: November 21st, 2014

 Open the PNG document (any number) and then select the paint tool or one of the other tools.
 View menu command palette and tool options.
 Display the PSP tools palette showing all the default strokes and go to the bottom right (this depends on the version of PSP as in some versions, it was on the top right) and click the create from selection option - don't select the other button.
 To better define the stroke, use a selection to remove any white area you do not want.
 Give a name as well as steps and also give copyright etc details.
 If you select save variance then various settings are saved along with the stroke.
 The file type is pspbrush.

-If you have zillions of ABRs and have loads and loads of great designs to use, you probably also find that searching through all the sets is hard work.
+If you have zillions of ABRs and have loads and loads of great artworks to use and searching for a particular artwork may be pretty tricky - this is where a preset browser comes in handy.
 There is a great application called Tumasoft presetviewerbreeze available.
 It handles ABRs, fonts, CSH presets, PAT, GRD files and more.
-Create galleries of the designs in seconds.
+Use the tool to create galleries of strokes / presets in seconds.
 You can find a free trial version on the web via most search engines.

 Creating new strokes ?

-Apply the stroke to a layer and duplicate the layer and applying a blur to the design - you can also warp and distorted the glow design
+Apply the stroke to a layer and duplicate the layer and adding a blur or smear - you can also warp and distort the glow etc Adding a glow in CC 2014 video tutorial

 The strokes can be applied but they can be modified in a huge number of ways by using the image menu and adjustments such as levels, curves, hue / saturation, photo filter, HDR toning etc. You can also use them with adjustment layers and as layers you can always remove and modify the settings - any adjustments though are just added to the current layer and are destructive.